AlexB52/retest/README.md

     $ retest --rails
     $ retest --rake --all

+#### 4. Let retest figure it all out

-Or let retest find your ruby setup and run the appropriate command using:
+Let retest find your ruby setup and run the appropriate command using:

     $ retest
     $ retest --all

+#### Running rules

 The gem works as follows:

-* When a file is changed, retest will run its matching test.
+* When a **ruby file** is changed, retest will run its matching test.
-* When a test files is changed, retest will run the test file.
+* When a **test file** is changed, retest will run the test file.
 * When multiple matching test files are found, retest asks you to confirm the file and save the answer.
 * When a test file is not found, retest runs the last run command or throw a 404.

-### Diff Check
+### Pull request scans

-You can diff a branch and test all the relevant test files before pushing your branch and trigger the full CI suite.
+You can diff a branch and test all the relevant test files before pushing your branch and trigger a full CI suite.

     $ retest --diff origin/main

+In this example, retest lists all the files changed between `HEAD` and `origin/main`, finds all the relevant tests and only run those.

 ### Help